BUREAU OF PUBLIC SECRETS

 5. Declaration of the 121: a “Declaration on the Right to Resist the Algerian War” signed by 121 French artists and intellectuals (September 1960).
 The French government responded with arrests and firings, and even prohibited news media from mentioning the name of any signer — which only resulted in more people signing.
 The “Declaration” polarized the intellectual community and contributed toward arousing French public opinion (the first demonstration against the war came a month later).
 Michèle Bernstein and Guy Debord were among the signers.
 See Internationale Situationniste #5, pp. 5-7, 12.

 “Banalités de base” Part 2 originally appeared in Internationale Situationniste #8 (Paris, January 1963).
-This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, 2006).
+This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, PM Press, 2024).
 No copyright.

 [Basic Banalities, Part 1]